webmeshproj/webmesh/README.md

 ## Roadmap

 - [ ] GUI Application.
 In the works over [here](https://github.com/webmeshproj/app).
+- [ ] Ability for plugins to call back into the node.
+This would allow for things like a plugin that can automatically configure NAT64 and DNS64.
+Technically already possible via storage plugins, but could be made easier.
 - [ ] Potential SaaS offering for those who don't want to run their own controllers or have a simple off-site backup of the mesh state.
 - [ ] Ability to peer with other meshes.
 This would allow for a mesh to be split into multiple smaller meshes that can still communicate with each other.